Patent Database Comparison: Everything You Need to KnowPatent Law ResourcesPatent Search

 Doing a patent database comparison will help you decide which databases to search when you need to find patents.
 Researching patents is an important step in the invention process.
 Once you know if your idea isn't already covered by another patent, you can register your own patent using the UpCounsel marketplace as your resource.
 If you're ready to register, a patent attorney can help you as you work through the process.

 If you need help with a patent search, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.